Women's rights in Saudi Arabia: Political life

 Women could neither vote nor run for office in the country's first municipal elections in 2005, or in the 2011 election cycle.
 They campaigned for the right to vote in the 2011 municipal elections, attempting unsuccessfully to register as voters.
 In September 2011, King Abdullah announced that women would be allowed to vote and run for office in the 2015 municipal elections.
 Although King Abdullah was no longer alive at the time of the 2015 municipal elections, women were allowed to vote and stand as candidates for the first time in the country's history.
 Salma bint Hizab al-Oteibi was the first female elected official in the country.
 According to unofficial results released to The Associated Press, a total of 20 female candidates were elected to the approximately 2,100 municipal council seats being contested, which made them the first women elected to municipal councils in the country's history.

 Women are allowed to hold position on boards of chambers of commerce.
 In 2008, two women were elected to the board of the Jeddah Chamber of Commerce and Industry.
 There are no women on the High Court or the Supreme Judicial Council.
 There is one woman in a cabinet-level position as deputy minister for women's education; she was appointed in February 2009.
 In 2010, the government announced female lawyers would be allowed to represent women in family cases.
 In 2013, Saudi Arabia registered its first female trainee lawyer, Arwa al-Hujaili.

 In court, the testimony of one man equals that of two women.
 In court proceedings, women generally must deputize male relatives to speak on their behalf.

 In February 2019, Princess Reema bint Bandar Al Saud was appointed as the Saudi ambassador to the US.
 She became the first female envoy in the history of the Kingdom.
 As of 2021, there are three female diplomats who are serving as Saudi ambassadors.

 Identity cards

-At age 15, male Saudis are issued identity cards they are required to carry at all times.
-Before the 21st century, women were not issued cards but instead were named as dependents on their mahram's (usually their father's or husband's) ID card, so that, "strictly speaking," they were not allowed in public without their mahram.
+At age 15, male Saudis receive identity cards that they are required to carry at all times.
+Before the 21st century, women were not issued cards, but instead were named as dependents on their mahram's (usually their father's or husband's) ID card, so that, "strictly speaking," they were not allowed in public without their mahram.